heyfoz/rust-javascript-interop/README.md

 This Rust-based web application, multilingual (EN, ES) and client-side, is developed using the Yew framework.
 It demonstrates JavaScript-Rust interoperability for session ID retrieval from URLs, employing both inline and external JavaScript methods.

-The project also features embedded CSS within Rust, showcasing front-end styling capabilities in the Rust ecosystem.
+The project also features embedded CSS within Rust in [global_style.rs](https://github.com/yourusername/rust_javascript_interop/blob/main/src/styles/global_style.rs), showcasing front-end styling capabilities in the Rust ecosystem.
 Compiled to WebAssembly (wasm) using cargo build, it represents a modern approach to web app development.

 NOTE: Dependencies and packages may evolve over time.